chumaky/docker-images/README.md

 # About
-Postgres database image with install foreign data wrapper extensions for `mysql`, `sqlite` and `oracle` databases.
+Postgres database image with installed foreign data wrapper extensions for `mysql`, `sqlite` and `oracle` databases.

 ## Contents
 - [Docker Files](#docker-files)